gitter-badger/CLOUD-ATLAS/README.md

 ## Looking to build a new [Progressive Web App](https://web.dev/progressive-web-apps/) and not sure where to get started?
 ## This is what you are looking for!
 The PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit with [Cesium](https://cesium.com/platform/cesiumjs/) integration includes everything you need to start building a production ready PWA with location-based services and follows all best practices.

-# The power of a decentralized Google Maps for your next cross-plattform app/website/business
+# The power of a decentralized Google Maps Platform for your next cross-plattform app/website/business

 ## While working on the classic Starter Kit for the developer and entrepreneur community (Jamstack, code on Github, react front-end on CDN, API vserver as back-end), I’m developing a DAPP-PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit to your command.